File your weekly claim

 You cannot collect unemployment insurance benefits or workers’ compensation benefits at the same time as Paid Leave.

 If you worked or received other benefits, like employer-provided time off, you must include it in your weekly claim questionnaire.
 This includes time worked at a second job, even if you’re not taking leave from that job.
-This may affect your payment amount, unless your employer offers supplemental paid time off, which is different from regular paid time off.
+Note: This may affect your payment amount, unless your employer offers supplemental benefits.

-Your employer may offer supplemental paid time off, and this will NOT affect your weekly payment because you do not report supplemental paid time off on your weekly claim.
-A supplemental benefit is a payment from an employer to a worker to make up the difference between the worker’s regular wage and the benefit paid by Paid Leave.
-This could be a salary continuation or paid time off.
+• A supplemental benefit is a payment from an employer to a worker to make up the difference between the worker’s regular wage and the benefit paid by Paid Leave.
+This could be a salary continuation or paid time off, including holiday pay.
 These payments must be in addition to any Paid Leave benefits the worker receives.
 Ask your employer if this option is available to you.
+If your employer offers supplemental benefits, this will NOT affect your weekly payment because you do not report supplemental paid time off on your weekly claim.

-For private short-term disability, contact your insurance provider to see if you can file for disability payments at the same time as Paid Leave in case your plan has any restrictions.
+For private short-term disability, contact your short-term disability plan to see if you can file for disability payments at the same time as Paid Leave in case your plan has any restrictions.

 As you answer, you’ll be directed to the next question that applies to you.
 You may not see every question below during each weekly claim you file.

-Do you want to receive Paid Leave benefits for the week?
+Do you want to receive Paid Leave benefits for this week?

 How many hours did you work?

-Did you miss at least 8 consecutive hours of work this week?
+Did you miss at least 8 hours of work in a row?

-• You missed the last 4 hours of one shift and the first 4 hours of the next shift
+• The last 4 hours of one shift and the first 4 hours of the next shift, or

-Did you use any paid time off from your employer, like vacation or sick leave?
+Did you use any paid time off such as vacation, sick or holiday pay?

-How many hours of paid time off did you use?
+How many hours of paid vacation, sick or holiday pay did you use?

-Enter the number of hours of paid time off you used.
+Enter the total number of hours of paid vacation, sick time, holiday pay or other paid time off you used this week.

-We cannot pay you if the hours you reported working or using paid time off is equal to or more than your typical workweek hours.
+We cannot pay you if the hours you reported as working or as paid time off is equal to or more than your typical workweek hours.
 Your typical workweek hours are the average number of hours you worked per week in your qualifying period.
-Salaried, full-time employees are always calculated at 40 hours per week.
+Full-time salaried employees are always calculated at 40 hours per week.